 Photo credit: Jennifer Cooper

-Tia Williams, 39 (when did that happen?), lives in Brooklyn with her sassy 5-year-old daughter, Lina.
+Tia Williams, 40 (when did that happen?), lives in Brooklyn with her sassy 7-year-old daughter, Lina.
 In 1997, she graduated from University of Virginia and Amtrak’ed it to New York City, landing a position at YM as Beauty Assistant.
-She went on to work her way up the mastheads of Elle, Glamour and Lucky, and finally, landed the Beauty Director position at Teen People.
+She worked her way up the mastheads of Elle, Glamour and Lucky, and finally, landed the Beauty Director position at Teen People.

 Tia was also an original co-host on Cosmo Radio’s morning show, “Wake Up With Cosmo (Sirius Satellite Radio), and In Touch Weekly’s On-Air Personality, covering beauty, fashion, and celebrity new on networks like MTV, VH1, Fox and CNN.
 And in 2006-2007, she starred in a national Olay commercial, as herself!